I Bury the Living (July, 1958)

-The Actors: Richard Boone (Robert Kraft), Theodore Bikel (Andy McKee), Peggy Maurer (Ann Craig), Howard Smith (George Kraft), Herbert Anderson (Jess Jessup), Robert Osterloh (Lieutenant Clayborne), Russ Bender (Henry Trowbridge), Lynette Bernay (Elizabeth Drexel), Cyril Delevanti (William Isham), Ken Drake (Bill Honegger), Matt Moore (Charlie Bates), Glen Vernon (Stuart Drexel)
+The Actors: Richard Boone (Robert Kraft, President of the Kraft Department Store), Theodore Bikel (Andy 'Scotty' McKee, cemetary caretaker), Peggy Maurer (Ann Craig), Howard Smith (George Kraft, Bob's uncle), Herbert Anderson (Jess Jessup), Robert Osterloh (Police Lieutenant Clayborne), Russ Bender (Henry Trowbridge), Lynette Bernay (Elizabeth Drexel), Cyril Delevanti (William Isham), Ken Drake (Bill Honegger), Matt Moore (Charlie Bates), Glen Vernon (Stuart Drexel)

 Free Download of the old movie I Bury the Living

 I-Bury-the-Living-1958-720p.mp4 (1.5gb - 986x720)

 Marked for Death, or, Pin the Tail on the Grave

 In 1973 actor Richard Boone turned down a starring role in the movie, “The Sting.”
 In 1968 Richard Boone was living in Hawaii and turned down a starring role in the television hit “Hawaii Five-O” that went to Jack Lord.
 While filming this movie, he was starring in a new Western series named “Have Gun, Will Travel.”
 After five years of filming the popular cowboy western he wanted to quit, but the television network paid him a life-changing amount of money for one more season.